-- 7. The urgent need to address skills shortages.
-This means taking immediate action to unlock the potential of people already living here by improving skills, health and access to opportunity. - 8.
+- 1. The urgent need to address skills shortages.
+This means taking immediate action to unlock the potential of people already living here by improving skills, health and access to opportunity. - 2.
 The need (in the medium to long term) to retain and attract young people to live and work in the area to counteract our ageing demographic.
 This means providing a combination of:

-- a. vibrant, connected places where people want to live; - b. affordable homes; and - c. rewarding job opportunities. - 9.
-The opportunity to grow our world class, high value sectors at the frontier of our economy, which have the potential to create well-paid rewarding jobs, boost economic output and compete on the international stage. - 10.
-At the same time, we must also recognise that if we want to improve our productivity and wages, we must also improve the productivity of businesses in the foundation or everyday economy which accounts for over 50% of employment in the area. - 11.
-That to operate effectively, our economy needs functional transport and digital infrastructure, an energy grid that has capacity for new connections and places for people to work. - 12.
-And finally, recognising that our natural capital supports our economy, providing essential eco-system services as well as making the area an attractive place for people to visit and live.
-Our plans for growth must not erode this asset.
+- a. vibrant, connected places where people want to live; - b. affordable homes; and - c. rewarding job opportunities. - 3.
+The opportunity to expand our growth driving sectors at the frontier of our economy, which have the potential to create well-paid rewarding jobs, boost economic output and compete on the international stage.
+But, at the same time, we must recognise that if we want to improve our productivity and wages, we must improve the productivity of businesses in the foundation or everyday economy which accounts for over 50% of employment in the area. - 4.
+The need to shape and inform nationally significant energy projects to transform the economy and maximise their benefits for communities and minimise their impacts - 5.
+That to operate effectively, our economy needs functional transport and digital infrastructure, an energy grid that has capacity for new connections and places for people to work. - 6.
+That our natural capital supports our economy, providing essential eco-system services as well as making the area an attractive place for people to visit and live.
+Our plans for growth must not erode this asset but look to enhance our natural environment for future generations.